abhilashaojha/Conflict-Insight-Bot/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE] (add the link here) file for details.
+See the [LICENSE](https://github.com/abhilashaojha/Conflict-Insight-Bot/blob/main/LICENSE) file for details.

 ## Acknowledgments